stdlib-js/stdlib/docs/development.md

     will be enough to resolve these conflicts.
 Otherwise, remove the [Git][git] repository, clone, and reinstall.

 -   Some terminal prompts display the current [Git][git] branch and its status.
 Displaying the status may add significant lag to your terminal.
-You may hide this information within the stdlib directory by adding to stdlib's [Git][git] configuration.
+You may hide this information within the repository directory by updating the repository's [Git][git] configuration.
 For example, if using [GNU bash][bash],

     <!-- run-disable -->